kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 4. `jQuery.getScript()`
 5. `jQuery.post()`

-`jQuery.post()` deals with server interaction which is beyond the scope of this beginner tutorial, so it won't be discussed here.
+`jQuery.post()` deals with server interaction which is beyond the scope of this guide, so it won't be discussed here.
 <a name="jquery-load"></a>
 <h5 class="h5-guide">.load: the easiest way to use AJAX with jQuery</h5>
 If you want to use jQuery to load in file with AJAX like we've been doing, the `.load()` function is the easiest way to do this.
 This is the jQuery version of [a JavaScript sample we looked at earlier](#what-is-onreadystatechange, "Read the "onreadystatechange section of this article).